cristianciacu1/dds25-17/README.md

 ### Deployment types:

+#### Locust with multiple workers
+Run the following command from the root directory of this project: `docker-compose -f locust-docker-compose.yml up --build --scale worker=8`

 #### docker-compose (local development)

 After coding the REST endpoint logic run `docker-compose up --build` in the base folder to test if your logic is correct